ikelaiah/free-pascal-cookbook/README.md

 Else, you may browse the `.md` files in this repo.

-### Prerequisites

-A general interest in Object Pascal, especially Free Pascal.

 ### Installation

 None.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->